 The Transactional File Server (TFS) specializes in the serving and managing of files on a given medium.
 The TFS is a set of functions called by the runtime library to manage the sharing of database files among one or more runtime library instances.
-In a normal multi-user configuration (see 2.8 Configurations below for more about configurations), the TFS functions are wrapped into a server process called TFServer.
+In a normal multi-user configuration (see below for more about configurations), the TFS functions are wrapped into a server process called TFServer.
 To connect to a particular TFServer process, the runtime library needs to know the domain name of the computer on which TFServer is running, and the port on which it is listening, for example, "tfs.raima.com:21553".
-Standard TCP/IP is used to make the connection, whether the runtime library and TFServer are on the same computer or different computers (when on the same computer, optimizations are made).
+Standard TCP/IP can be used to make the connection, whether the runtime library and TFServer are on the same computer or different computers (when on the same computer, optimizations are made, and a shared-memory protocol is available by default).

-In Figure 3 below, it shows that one runtime library may have connections to multiple TFServers, and one TFServer may be used by multiple runtime libraries.
+In Figure 3, it shows that one runtime library may have connections to multiple TFServers, and one TFServer may be used by multiple runtime libraries.
 To the applications using the runtime libraries, and the TFServers, the locations of the other processes are invisible, so all processes may be on one computer, or all may be on different computers.
 This provides opportunities for true distributed processing.